armbian/documentation/docs/Hardware_Allwinner-H3.md

 Walking this route in the other direction is more interesting: In case you want to use an H3 device as IoT node you might want to limit both idle and maximum consumption.
 That should involve disabling stuff not needed (eg. HDMI/GPU since this saves 200mW) or limiting ressource consumption: Lowering maximum clockspeeds for both CPU and DRAM or even disabling CPU cores (which helps _not_ with idle consumption since ARM cores enter low-power modes if not needed but can help lowering maximum consumption requirements).

-Since all of this stuff is based on recent research and being still WiP please consider reading through relevant threads in Armbian forums **and** join development/research/discussions: [Running H3 boards with minimal consumption](https://forum.armbian.com/topic/1614-running-h3-boards-with-minimal-consumption/), [SBC consumption/performance comparisons](https://forum.armbian.com/topic/1748-sbc-consumptionperformance-comparisons/) and [Default settings for NanoPi NEO/Air](https://forum.armbian.com/topic/1728-rfc-default-settings-for-nanopi-neoair/).
+Since all of this stuff is based on recent research and being still WiP please consider reading through relevant threads in Armbian forums **and** join development/research/discussions: [SBC consumption/performance comparisons](https://forum.armbian.com/topic/1748-sbc-consumptionperformance-comparisons/) and [Default settings for NanoPi NEO/Air](https://forum.armbian.com/topic/1728-rfc-default-settings-for-nanopi-neoair/).